IMG_1509-M

 You must give us two weeks before the start of a day camp to receive a partial refund.

 • DAY CAMPS: If you cancel less than two weeks before the start of a day camp, you forfeit your entire fee.
-If you cancel two weeks before day camp starts, you will receive a full credit minus a $100 non-refundable deposit per day/child for a day camp, or Extreme Team Session.
+If you cancel two weeks before the day camp starts, you will receive a full credit minus a $50 non-refundable deposit per camp/child for a day camp or Extreme Team Session.

 RAINY DAYS AT CAMP – Camp is on whether rain or shine.
 My Staff prepare rainy day activities for our campers.
 If parents cancel because of the weather, there are no refunds or make-up days.
 The summer camps are full, and we cannot transfer campers into other weeks of camp as an alternative.